 Borrowing library e-books for iOS and Android

 OverDrive is one of the world’s most popular distribution platforms for e-books, audiobooks, music, and videos.
-Libby is OverDrive’s application designed for iOS and Android devices.
-It lets patrons browse their library’s content and check out their favorite selections.
+Libby is OverDrive’s app, designed for iOS and Android devices as well as on the Web via a desktop or laptop computer.
+It lets patrons browse their library’s content and check out selections.
 To begin, download the Libby app from either the Play Store for Android devices or the App Store for iOS devices.
 Once downloaded, follow the steps below to begin borrowing e-books from your public library.

 - Open the Libby app and select Yes to indicate you have a library card.